All Episodes

 It's got to the point now where gifts aren't everything.

-This kid made it to her senior year in high school, and she says it's got to the point.
+This kid made it to her senior year in high school and she says it's got to the point.

-She's a senior in high school, it's got to the but at least her expectations have been tempered.
+But at least her expectations have been tempered.

 Teenagers learning about the economy firsthand.